 Ductwork in all shapes and sizes is used to ventilate and condition numerous types of premises such as hospitals, offices, cinemas, kitchens and museums.
 Almost always the ductwork is hidden from view and the accumulation of debris is not apparent.
-If left this debris may propagate unwanted allergens or provide a breeding/feeding ground for insects and vermin.
-This can seriously effect staff productivity and pose a health risk to visitors and customers.
+If left, this debris may propagate unwanted allergens or provide a breeding/feeding ground for insects and vermin.
+This can seriously affect staff productivity and pose a health risk to visitors and customers.

-To address these problems access must be gained to the system.
+To address these problems access must be gained to the system for cleaning of ventilation systems.
 Even though current ductwork specifications, DW 144, call for access doors at pre-determined locations and distances it is likely that additional doors will be required to clean the ductwork to H.V.C.A.
 TR19, HTM03-1 & C.I.B.S.E.
 TM26 standards.
-Once access is gained a variety of techniques can be used to dislodge debris from the internal surfaces of the ductwork prior to vacuum removal.
+Once access is gained, a variety of techniques can be used to dislodge debris from the internal surfaces of the ductwork prior to vacuum removal.
 Most common, in ductwork up to 800mm diameter, is the rotary brush system, which can be worked at long distances and orientated around bends.
 This reduces access door requirements to a minimum.
 Other systems such as compressed air “rattlesnake” nozzle and manual hand cleaning are used dependant on application.
 The vacuum removal system features a three-stage filtration system, which prevents the collected dust being re-circulated into the working area.
 Where clinical hygiene standards are needed i.e. hospital operating theatres, the internal surfaces of the ductwork can be sterilized permitting microbiological checks to be conducted to establish the precise level of cleanliness.

 LONDON AREA ACUTE HOSPITAL